joewing/memsim/README.md

 <pre>I[cycles]</pre>

-All values are hexadecimal.
+Where \[cycles\] is the number of cycles in hexadecimal.

 Building
 ------------------------------------------------------------------------------
-Simply run 'make'.
+Assuming GNAT is installed, simply run 'make'.

 Implementation
 ------------------------------------------------------------------------------

-memsim is implemented in Ada.
+memsim is implemented in Ada 2005.
 There are two main package hierarchies: the *Memory* package and the *Benchmark* package.
 The *Parser* package (which uses the *Lexer* package) is used to build up memories.
 The following memory packages are available: